 Frequently Asked Questions

-Check out these detailed answers to frequently asked questions about First-Year Interest Groups and Living-Learning Communities.
+Check out these detailed answers to frequently asked questions about Faculty-Led Interest Groups and Living-Learning Communities.
 If you are a faculty member who would like to find out how to sponsor a FIG, scroll to the second set of FAQs.

 Main Page